Real-time Human Finger Pointing Recognition and Estimation for Robot Directives Using a Single Web-Camera

-This section tests and analyzes the proposed \pn model including analysis of arm segmentation, recognition model for classifying occurrences of pointing and direction estimation.
+This section tests and analyzes the proposed PointingNet model including analysis of arm segmentation, recognition model for classifying occurrences of pointing and direction estimation.
 We describe the collection of training and test data followed by an analysis of the model components.
 All model training and evaluations were performed on a Linux Ubuntu (18.04 LTS) machine with Intel Xeon Gold 6230R (20 Cores of 2.1GHz) CPU and four NVIDIA GeForce RTX 2080TI GPU (11GB of RAM).
-Neural-Network models were trained and tested using PyTorch.
+Neural network models were trained and tested using PyTorch.
+All models were trained using the ADAM optimizer with adaptive learning rate.
 Videos of the data collection, experiments and demonstrations can be seen in the supplementary material.